jnlongnecker/dungeoneers/Manual/Creatures.md

 > For example, if Freya can handle 3 `stress` but has already accumulated 2 `stress`, sustaining 2 `wounds` would accumulate 1 `wound` as `stress` and Freya would sustain the remaining 1 `wound` as a `wound`.
 This would leave Freya at 3 `stress` and 1 `wound`.

-While making a `strike`, a `creature` can elect to gain any number of `stress` in order to roll extra `hitting` dice to `hit`.
+While making a `strike`, a `creature` can elect to gain any number of `stress` in order to roll extra `striking` dice to `hit`.
 They must declare that they are doing this before the roll is made.
 A `creature` may also elect to do the same for any `pierce` roll they make; they can elect to gain any amount of `stress` in order to roll extra `pierce dice` equal to the amount of `stress` they choose to accumulate.
 Again, they must do this before the roll.

 > Note that a `creature` does _not_ have to use `stress` to `hit` in order to use `stress` to `pierce`.